-For this you can set up a charging rule of type "Solar".
-As mode select "Solar surplus".
-As "Start current limit" select the surplus current that the solar system should generate, from which this rule should apply.
+You can set up a "Solar" type of charge rule for this purpose.
+Select "Solar excess" as the mode.
+As "Start current limit", select the excess electricity that the solar system should generate, from which this rule should apply.

-Rule 2: Solar, Starting current limit: 6,5 A (6500 mA), "Solar Surplus", this activates surplus charging with the available surplus from an average feed-in of 6,5 A.
+The rule: solar, start current limit: 6.5 A (6500 mA), "solar surplus", this activates excess charging with the existing surplus from a feed-in of 6.5 A.

 The excess electricity is the electricity that would be fed into the grid.
 In order to determine this, the cFos Charging Manager must be able to measure it.
 The following options are available for this:

 The generation power can be measured with an extra meter.
 Alternatively, you may be able to read the values from your solar system directly.
 Please refer to our list of currently supported devices.

 (*) Due to measurement and calculation inaccuracies, a slight grid purchase or feed-in can occur in the border area.

 If you know that the solar system can generate 4.2 kW of power or less, excess charging must be configured with a workaround.
 In this case, "balanced charging" is applied.

 Note: Electric cars need at least 1.4 kW (ie 6 A) per phase in order to be able to charge.
 With three-phase charging, this results in 3*1.4 kW = 4.2 kW.